'Messi'ah of Millions: Indian fans wait for Messi's '2011 Tendulkar moment' | Sports-Games

 He reached the side of the penalty box and then the 'Messi Magic' happened.
 One that is joie de vivre and orgasmic.

-Messi in a split second turned his back on Gvardiol and with a swivel of hips and a sudden body feint beat him on a half-turn before keeping a perfect cut-back for young Alvarez.
-And for Melbourne based software professional Dipanjan Ghosh, it was the most ''surreal feeling'' to be at the stadium.
+Messi in a split second turned his back on Gvardiol and with a swivel of hips and a sudden body feint beat him on a half-turn before keeping a perfect cut-back for young Alvarez to deal the Coup de Grace.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)